maybenot-io/popets-2026.1-ephemeral-defs-paper-artifacts/README.md

 gong-surakav traces directory and run `./gong-surakav_rename.sh` - it'll rename the files for easier interpretation later.

-After data is prepared run the following (now already inside the container) from the `def-ml` folder:
+After the datasets have been downloaded run from the `def-ml` folder:
 ```bash
 cd /workspace/def-ml/
 uv run python convert_data.py --dataset bigenough